 - It is not available offline

-To put succinctly, Grammarly is the world's best online grammar checker that accurately proofreads your content.
-It checks blog posts, email series, articles, and book chapters, for common errors and plagiarism.
+I'm a big fan of this grammar checker.
+Grammarly is an online (and free) checker that will make sure that your spelling and grammar are on point.
+It checks blog posts, email series, articles, book chapters, and more for common errors and plagiarism.

 Within minutes, this tool gives you a list of all the errors and mistakes in your article.

 In summary, Grammarly will take care of the following:

 - Spell check: It’s a great spell-checker tool.

 - Plagiarism: It spots plagiarism by simply comparing your writing to billions of pages on the internet.

 - Grammar and punctuation: Grammarly detects punctuation and grammar mistakes from basic to advance.
 Aside from that, it also offers guidelines and suggestions on how to correct these errors.

 - Writing style: The tool is also designed to help you self-edit your writing by giving insights about sentence length, readability score, etc. This is pretty handy for adapting your writing style for a specific audience.

 Grammarly is designed for both native and non-native English speakers.
 Grammarly is meant explicitly for: